30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Number 24 goes to Truman State’s online counseling degree, which has a school counseling degree pathway that narrows the counseling focus to working with K-12 students in various settings.
+Truman State’s online counseling degree has a school counseling pathway that narrows the counseling focus to working with K-12 students in various settings.
 The courses and internships are designed to train students to work with children, adolescents, and teens as they work through academic and career choices and challenges; balance social pressures and development; and manage relationships with parents, teachers, and peers.
 The program also prepares participants to help students and families gain access to community resources and understand life changes throughout the K-12 years of students’ lives.

 Key Highlights: